310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora v2 %}
-            This mascot is similar to me…?
+            This yuruchara is similar to me…?
 Is that somethin' to be happy 'bout?

-            But it's a mascot that pours all its energy into training, so it's not so bad bein' compared to it~♪
+            But it's a yuruchara that pours all its energy into training, so it's not so bad bein' compared to it~♪
 			{% endbubble %}
         </div>
     </div>